wiaidp/MDFA-tutorial/README.md

 These qualities make the MDFA especially well-suited for settings where opacity is either prohibited — such as compliance-driven or regulatory environments — or simply undesirable, such as when a deeper understanding of the underlying forecasting logic is required.

+\####

+Tutorial:

+The MDFA tutorial addresses the above methodological considerations through a comprehensive set of exercises.
+Among others, it replicates classical ARIMA/VARIMA forecasting, Wiener-Kolmogorov signal extraction, and the Hodrick-Prescott, Christiano-Fitzgerald, Hamilton, and Beveridge-Nelson filters within the (M)DFA framework.
+Once replicated, any of these designs can be further customized to improve trade-offs along the ATS performance dimensions.
+The tutorial covers both univariate and multivariate settings, parametric and non-parametric extensions, as well as stationary and non-stationary data-generating processes.
+In addition, it assesses in- and out-of-sample performances and overfitting, and introduces a novel set of regularization techniques specifically tailored to the (M)DFA framework.
+The tutorial is designed to be an engaging, instructive, and enjoyable experience throughout.